Coherence Attacks and Countermeasures in Interposer-Based Systems: Background, Motivation, and Contributions

-Coherence protocols ensure updates to cached copies of data are visible to all cores so they can receive the latest version of the data.
-Broadly, coherence schemes can be categorized as broadcast (or snooping) protocols~\cite{Bilir_1999, Sinharoy_2005,Agarwal_2009} and directory protocols~\cite{Archibald_1984, Zebchuk_2009, Laudon_1997}.
+Coherence protocols ensure updates to cached copies of data are visible to all cores in modern multi-core designs~\cite{coudrain19, vivet20, naffziger21}.
+Broadly speaking, coherence schemes can be categorized as broadcast (or snooping) protocols~\cite{Bilir_1999, Sinharoy_2005,Agarwal_2009} and directory protocols~\cite{Archibald_1984, Zebchuk_2009, Laudon_1997}.
 Broadcast protocols, while simple to implement, suffer from high traffic due to the amount of messages multi-core systems require to maintain coherence.
-Directory protocols allow for fine-grained state tracking and unicast messages, making them highly scalable but difficult to implement and have higher access latencies.
+Directory protocols allow for fine-grained state tracking and unicast messages, making them highly scalable, but difficult to implement and have higher access latencies.

-A system's coherence protocol is generally oblivious to software attacks and may thus permit malicious accesses.
-Prior work demonstrates that this obliviousness can indeed be exploited to leak sensitive information~\cite{Yao_2018, Trippel_2018}.
-Existing countermeasures address conflict-based and transient execution side channels, but do not consider threats from maliciously manipulated/malformed coherence message packets~\cite{Yan_2017, KirianskyLebedev_2018, Yan_2019, YanWen_2019}.
-Given that the coherence protocol only acts as a set of rules for how memory is updated across multiple actors, attackers may exploit the coherence protocol's low-level behavior.
-For example, hardware Trojans injected into a chiplet could be designed to maliciously modify coherence messages to mount attacks on other chiplets, as outlined in our threat model in Sec.~\ref{Threat Model}.
+A coherence protocol is generally oblivious to the software and may permit malicious accesses that leak sensitive information~\cite{Yao_2018,Trippel_2018}.
+Existing countermeasures address conflict-based and transient-execution side-channel attacks, but do not consider threats from maliciously manipulated/malformed coherence message packets~\cite{Yan_2017, KirianskyLebedev_2018, Yan_2019, YanWen_2019}.
+Given that the coherence protocol acts only based on rules for how memory is updated across multiple parties, attackers may exploit the coherence protocol's low-level behavior.
+We demonstrate one such attack in Sec.~\ref{sec:getx_spy}.
+It is important to note that coherence is a hardware-managed, micro-architectural feature which is neither influenced by, nor exposed to, the software executing on the system, rendering software-based defenses ineffective.

-Since modifying existing protocols requires extensive verification and can result in dangerous side-effects for the system behavior, our proposed solution does not affect the coherence protocol.
-Rather, we carefully ensure messages' integrity and prevent untrustworthy actors (chiplets) from exploiting the coherence protocol's behavior.
+Our solution does not require modifying the coherence protocol (which would impose extensive verification efforts and can result in complex, adversarial side-effects for the system behavior).
+Rather, \textit{we carefully ensure messages' integrity and prevent untrustworthy chiplets from exploiting the coherence protocol and system-level memory management.}